 There are two ways to take advantage of News University.
 First, check out the available Journalism and Training Resources that cover tips and articles related to reporting, writing, editing, etc. Second, enroll in one or more of the University’s free webinar courses.

 The webinar schedule is constantly updating with new courses, but some are available year-round.
-For example, the Cleaning Your Copy and Freedom of Information courses are self-directed and very useful for new journalists.
+For example, the Cleaning Your Copy course is self-directed and very useful for new journalists.

 News College is a simple website with a lot of brief but useful tips ranging across multiple areas, including reporting, writing, editing, story hunting, and more.
 It isn’t being actively updated at this time, but you can still use it as a kind of archive for journalism tips.